DataDog/datadog-lambda-python/CONTRIBUTING.md

     git clone git@github.com:<your-username>/datadog-lambda-python.git
     git checkout -b <my-branch>
     ```
 1. Make your changes.
-Ensure your code is compatible with both Python 2.7 and 3.X.
+Ensure your code is compatible with Python 3.X.
 1. Test your Lambda function against the locally modified version of Datadog Lambda library.
    * The easiest approach is to create a soft link of the `datadog_lambda` folder in your project's root.
 Note, this only overrides the `datadog_lambda` module, and you still need to install the `datadog_lambda` package or the Lambda layer to have the required dependencies.